jonaskello/metal-kube/README.md

 ## Provision the first master node

+This script will install the specified versions of docker and kubernetes binaries.
+It will then run kubadm to init the node as a master, and install Canal network add-on.
 Determine which version you want of docker and kubernetes binaries and set them in env.
 Then run the script.

 ```bash
 # Set the versions in env